solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

     - Provide at least 3 candidate products unless the user asks for more or less, then use that number.
 Always include each product's name, description, price, and SKU.
 If the product has a discount, include it as a percentage and the associated sale price.
 """

-# Provide the copilot with a persona using the system prompt.
+# Provide the Generative AI application with a persona using the system prompt.
 messages = [{ "role": "system", "content": system_prompt }]
 ```